 As he continues he tells us that he has prostate cancer, telling us about the stigma that Jamaican men have where they will sooner suffer with cancer than have a finger pushed up their bottom to get checked.

 Instantly, as if choreographed by Busby Berkeley, every man looks down at their feet in that childish way you do when you either are trying to hide away from reality or are trying to smother a giggle, which I immaturely was.
 I look up 'fixing my face' and in an attempt to get this meeting back on track say that my mother’s name was Campbell, Amy Campbell.

-Mr. Works was only twelve when she left but he had remembered her.
-All these long years had gone by to the extant that this 79 year old mad could still see her in his mind.
+Mr Works was only twelve when she left but he had remembered her.
+All these long years had gone by to the extent that this 79 years old mad could still see her in his mind.

 He remembered her as the person she hoped she would always stay.
 As the young woman with nice hair, that time has taken now, who stood upright, faced the world and rode her bike through the streets of Kingston.

 He remembered her, as I would never know her, but that was enough.